 On pages of the Wi-Fi / Security settings section, you can modify security settings of the WLAN.
+To configure the 2.4GHz band or 5GHz band, proceed to the relevant page.

-Figure 96.
+Figure 105.
 The default security settings.

 By default, the WPA2-PSK network authentication type is specified for both bands of the WLAN.
 WPS PIN from the barcode label is used as the network key.